double16/zap-gradle-plugin/README.md

 The `zapStart` task will check if ZAP responds on the configured port and if so will use the running process.
 In this case `zapStop` will not attempt to stop the process.

 ## Running ZAP with Tests
 Instead of (or additional to) spidering, your existing functional tests can be used to populate the list of URLs the active scan attacks.
 Either run your test task between `zapStart` and `zapActiveScan` or configure Gradle task dependencies similarly.
+Assuming your functional test task is named `functionalTest`:

-`./gradlew zapStart taskThatRunsMyTestsWithALocalProxySetToZAPProxyPort zapActiveScan zapReport zapStop`
+`./gradlew zapStart functionalTest zapActiveScan zapReport zapStop`

+The `functionalTest` task (or whatever your project uses) will need to configure the proxy.
+See the next section for help.

 ## Updating Tests to Use ZAP